liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. the democrat lost to republican in the election
 1. no detail was too small to warrant his attention
 1. the character has a really intriguing personality
-1. running can relieves stress to some degree
 1. you will do as I command
 1. her happiness is not my concern
 1. falsehood
 1. a war that should have never been waged
 1. peril
 1. ballot
-1. in many sports, physical fitness is not important as skills
 1. subsequent/sequence
 1. it's awful to see him in such pain
 1. ferment/foment